|

 (items can be scaled, ranked, or have open or closed form)

--decide
+-decide on general

-on general and item
+and item format

 -pretest